ddev/ddev/docs/content/users/install/ddev-installation.md

     ### WSL2 + Docker CE Inside Install Script

     This scripted installation prepares your default WSL2 Ubuntu distro and has no dependency on Docker Desktop.
+It is designed to be able to run multiple times without breaking anything.

     The provided `PowerShell.exe` (original PowerShell 5) script can do most of the work for you, or you can handle these things manually.